jungjuseong/korean_history/Modern API Development with Spring Boot/04 Writing Business Logic for APIs.md

 spring.jpa.hibernate.ddl-auto=none
 ```

 We don't want to generate the DDL or to process the SQL file, because we want to use Flyway for database migrations.

 Therefore, generate-ddl is marked with false and ddl-auto is set to none.

-4. Flyway configuration
+4. Flyway 설정

-The following are the Flyway configurations:
 ```
 spring.flyway.url=jdbc:h2:mem:ecomm
 spring.flyway.schemas=ecomm